akoidan/vue-webpack-typescript/README.md

  - Vuex

 ## It features:
-  - The minimal (60 lines of code) valuable webpack config, that you can easily grasp
+  - The minimal (60 lines of code) webpack config, that you can easily grasp
   - Takes advantages of webpack4 features

 ## To get started: